oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Usage of Max UUID
 <usage-of-max-uuid>
-It MUST be tested that the Max UUID is not used as sharing group id.
+It SHALL be tested that the Max UUID is not used as sharing group id.

 The relevant path for this test is: